tcltk/tcl/doc/markdown/concat.md

 # Description

 This command joins each of its arguments together with spaces after trimming leading and trailing white-space from each of them.
 If all of the arguments are lists, this has the same effect as concatenating them into a single list.
 Arguments that are empty (after trimming) are ignored entirely.
-It permits any number of arguments; if no \fIarg\fRs are supplied, the result is an empty string.
+It permits any number of arguments; if no *arg*s are supplied, the result is an empty string.

 # Examples

-Although \fBconcat\fR will concatenate lists, flattening them in the process (so giving the following interactive session):
+Although **concat** will concatenate lists, flattening them in the process (so giving the following interactive session):

 ```
 % concat a b {c d e} {f {g h}}